snowde/rep4/docs/index.rst

 Further the package contains methods to evaluate the explaining power and importance of such characteristics for regression or classification tasks.

-You can jump right into the package by looking into our :ref:`quick-start-label`.

 Contents
 ========